 The gist of Sorcerian reads a bit like a hasty scribbling down of the ideas present in Sir-Tech’s classic CRPG Wizardry.
 Create a party of four characters, shop for equipment in the town, descend into the caves and dungeons to rob monsters of their experience points, solve quests, retrieve artifacts, return to the town, and grow stronger.
 However, Sorcerian in play is nothing like Wizardry.

-Indeed there are several aspects of Sorcerian that stand out as unique, especially for a Japanese CRPG.
+Indeed, there are several aspects of Sorcerian that stand out as unique, especially for a Japanese CRPG.
 First of all, you have free reign in creating the characters.
 The choices are few: Human Fighter, Human Wizard, Dwarf, and Elf.
 The typical party has one of each character type.
 The characters can be customized further by choosing a gender and assigning a random number of bonus points to their ability scores.
 You can also get each character a job!
 Occupations modify a character’s stats and wealth each year he or she is not actively adventuring.

 It might sound obscure at first, but this aspect of the game becomes obvious once you begin exploring the options available in the town.
 Besides run-of-the-mill stuff like buying equipment and going to church, you can have your equipment infused with elemental powers and can have characters train in skills.
 Both actions take time to accomplish, which is done by exiting the town and selecting “Advance Time” from the main menu.
+Additionally, characters grow old with time passing, with different races having different life spans.
+Elderly characters eventually forget their abilities, and eventually die of old age.
+However, you can create a descendent that can inherit some of their abilities.
+There’s also a trick to create immortal characters, though some later scenarios grew wise to this and sometimes give penalties.

 The magic system deserves special notice.
 It is extremely complicated and involves choosing from different elemental enchantments, several of which interact with one another to create new or more powerful spells.
 At the very least a given enchantment grants bonuses to stats, while carefully experimenting with the system results in spells being sealed into equipment.
 Since Wizards and Elves cannot use weapons, they must rely on this magic to be at all competent in battle.